Pragma Engine Architecture Overview #

 Game Clients utilize platform SDKs (Steam, Epic, Playstation, Xbox, etc.) to obtain the appropriate game platform token.
 This platform token is passed to the login step of the Pragma SDK, which performs appropriate server side validation and exchange for a Pragma session token.
 The Pragma token is then presented to the relevant Pragma Gateway and a session is established.
 All RPCs are sent to the backend via the Pragma SDK and routed to the appropriate service via the Gateway.
 A separate connection is maintained for the Social and Game shards, enabling platform indpendent Friends and Presence support in addition to other social features.
 Game specific features are supported by the Game shard, such as Parties, Matchmaking, Meta-game systems etc.

-Custom Services and Features #
+Custom services and features #

 Custom services are authored the same way as all other Pragma services.
 After registering a new Service or RPC, Pragma’s CLI will regenerate the Pragma SDK and update it in your game codebase.
 This enables studios to create tailored backend features with exactly the API needed for the game, all within the same unified toolchain that is used for utilizing ready-made Pragma services and features.